You have all these tactics to improve your site traffic and reach. You can obsess about them trying to squeeze every bit of performance.

 This harks back to using brand voice and targeting the right audience.

 In this case, you’re selecting a visitor type based on their financial demographics.
-You’re hard-pressed selling a $1000 product to a freebie hunter as an example.
+You’re hard-pressed to sell a $1000 product to a freebie hunter as an example.
 Offer different product tiers (with unique CTAs) and you’ll hit those points each type fits in.

 6. Refine the Funnel